 These are as-built drawings that, as the name suggests, showcase the exterior sides of a structure, from ground level to the top.
 Along with the roof plan and floor plan, exterior elevations make up the as-built set.

-The detail drawings of elevation consider all the details for exterior finishes and framing, portraying how each section will ultimately look.
+The detailed drawings of elevation consider all the details for exterior finishes and framing, portraying how each section will ultimately look.
 This includes:

 Roof slopes typically vary for covered parts of a building.
 For example, a shed roof may require one kind of slope, while an attic may require another.
-Exterior finishes are added to elevations by architects.
+Architects add exterior finishes to elevations.
 Hence, while one side of the elevation plan can showcase brick, the rest can accentuate the curb appeal by showcasing textured patterns.

 It can be useful for the viewer if you show context to the structure on the elevation drawing, such as levels of paths, landscaping and other key features.